australiangreens/au.org.greens.civigeometry/README.md

 cv en civigeometry
 ```

+## Configuration

+This extension makes use of a queueing system to manage the work of calculating address-geometry relationships.
+More information is given in the Usage section below.

+For this to work you must configure a scheduled job that will be processed by the Civi cron on a regular basis.

+First, you must ensure your system has its cron properly setup.
+Refer to the Scheduled jobs section](https://docs.civicrm.org/sysadmin/en/latest/setup/jobs/) in the System Administrator Guide for further info.

+Second, you must create a scheduled job.
+The [Scheduled jobs section](https://docs.civicrm.org/user/en/latest/initial-set-up/scheduled-jobs/#configuring) of the CiviCRM User Guide has detailed information.

+The job details are:
+- Entity type: Geometry
+- Entity method: runqueue

+We recommend configuring the job to run hourly.

 ## Usage

 Users can create collections of geometries and can create polygons based on GeoJSON via the CiviCRM API